My planning and expediting coaching grind up circumstances

 The Advice

-Joe Atkinson is intent on retaining company values established by his father, says business consultant Dale Bruder.
+Joe Atkinson is intent on retaining company values established by his father, says business consultant Coach Dale Bruder.
 The company was founded on integrity, craftsmanship and long-term warranties.

-"Joe Atkinson's challenge is to shift Atkinson's Cabinet Shop from a lifestyle business into a major supplier of quality custom residential and commercial cabinetry," Bruder says.
+"Joe Atkinson's challenge is to shift Atkinson's Cabinet Shop from a lifestyle business into a major supplier of quality custom residential and commercial cabinetry," Coach Bruder says.

-Atkinson should do a market gap analysis, a study meant to identify available opportunities for growth, Bruder says.
+Atkinson should do a market gap analysis, a study meant to identify available opportunities for growth, Coach Bruder says.
 The result will be an understanding of competition, the type and price points of products acceptable to the marketplace, and work force and technology requirements needed to respond.

-"Once Atkinson fine-tunes the analysis, he moves out of perceptions and into manifestation," Bruder says.
+"Once Atkinson fine-tunes the analysis, he moves out of perceptions and into manifestation," Coach Bruder says.
 He can commit the company to capturing part of the markets he has uncovered.

 Atkinson should look at his production infrastructure and work force and align them with new management directives.
 At the same time, the management team, including sales, design, production and service, needs to be empowered.